 Interfaces Studied

-ISO-NE calculates PTCs for interfaces that both have significance in the real-time operation of the system and are critical stress points when performing planning or Tariff studies.
+The ISO calculates PTCs for interfaces that both have significance in the real-time operation of the system and are critical stress points when performing planning or Tariff studies.
 The selection of interfaces to analyze each year will be based on those listed in the FERC 715 filing.
 PTCs for interfaces known to be needed to support FCM related activities will be given the highest priority.
 Next, focus and attention will be given to interfaces that will be impacted by forthcoming significant transmission and/or generation changes.

-It’s unlikely that the PTC of all New England interfaces will need to be fully assessed, using the approach outlined in Section 5.62.6.6, each year.
+It’s unlikely that the PTC of all New England interfaces will need to be fully assessed, using the approach outlined in Section 5.6, each year.
 Interfaces for which PTCs have been recently evaluated will not be assessed unless significant transmission and/or generation changes are newly planned.
 If necessary, these valid PTCs may be re-evaluated for confirmation.
 Interfaces that are re-assessed will be based on the most limiting conditions unless significant changes are planned which will trigger complete evaluation of the interface(s).

-The assessment of PTC for interfaces internal to the NE system will follow the methodology contained in this document.
-Where possible, ISO-NE will work with adjacent PCs when assessing PTC across interfaces between NE and its neighboring systems.
+The assessment of the PTC for interfaces internal to the New England transmission system will follow the methodology contained in this document.
+Where possible, the ISO will work with adjacent Planning Coordinators (PC) when assessing PTC across interfaces between New England and its neighboring systems.

-) Assumptions
+Assumptions

-The assumptions listed in this methodology and used for the assessment of interface Planning Transfer Capabilities are consistent with ISO-NE’s planning practices.
+The assumptions listed in this methodology and used for the assessment of interface Planning Transfer Capabilities are consistent with the ISO’s planning procedures.

 Generation Dispatch Assumptions

-All existing generating units and those that have received Section I.3.9 approval will be included for assessments of interface Planning Transfer Capability.
+All existing generating units and those that have received Section I.3.9 approval will be included for assessments of interface planning Transfer Capability.
 Retired generators will be excluded starting from the year they are to be retired.

-Known generator outages with a duration that meets or exceeds 12 months, and coincide with a Planning Transfer Capability assessment year and season of study shall be considered.
+Known generator outages with a duration that meets or exceeds 12 months, and coincide with a planning Transfer Capability assessment year and season of study shall be considered.

 The following ratings shall be used for all generators:

-Maximum rating at 0ºF or higher shall be used for light load system conditions.
+Maximum rating at 0°F or higher shall be used for light load system conditions

-Maximum rating at 50ºF or higher shall be used for summer peak system conditions.
+Maximum rating at 50°F or higher shall be used for summer peak system conditions

-The maximum and minimum reactive power limits for all generators shall be based on ISO-NE Operating Procedure-12 Appendix B.
+The maximum and minimum reactive power limits for all generators shall be based on ISO New England Operating Procedure No. 12 (OP 12), Voltage and Reactive Control, Appendix B.

 Transmission Topology Assumptions

-All existing transmission elements shall be initially modeled as in-service or available when assessing Planning Transfer Capability.
-Transmission projects with Proposed Plan Application (PPA) approval, in accordance with Section I.3.9 of the ISO-NE Tariff, shall be included in the base cases dependent on their in-service dates.
+All existing transmission elements shall be initially modeled as in service or available when assessing planning Transfer Capability.
+Transmission projects with Proposed Plan Application (PPA) approval, in accordance with Section I.3.9 of the Tariff, shall be included in the base cases dependent on their in service dates.
 Retired transmission elements will be excluded starting from the year they are to be retired.
 Transmission projects that do not have a PPA approval but have been certified under the Forward Capacity Market (FCM) process will be included in the calculation of transfer limits used in the FCM process.

-Known transmission system outages with a duration that meets or exceeds 12 months and coincide with a Planning Transfer Capability assessment year and season of study shall be considered.
+Known transmission system outages with a duration that meets or exceeds 12 months and coincide with a planning Transfer Capability assessment year and season of study shall be considered.

 Load & Demand Resource Assumptions

-Assessments of Planning Transfer Capability shall utilize the forecasted load as published in the most current CELT report.
+Assessments of planning Transfer Capability shall utilize the forecasted load as published in the most current ISO New England’s Forecast Report of Capacity, Energy, Loads, and Transmission (the CELT Report).
 Base cases used shall be set up with appropriate loads for the year of study.
 Station service loads will be explicitly modeled for major generating stations.

 Two different load levels are typically used to determine interface transfer limits: